vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 You will set up the bootstrap VM with the following:

-- Authentication and access to VMware Customer Connect<br>
+- Authentication and access to Broadcom Support<br>
-  You will download the required Tanzu components from VMware Customer Connect.
+  You will download the required Tanzu components from the Broadcom Support portal.
 - Azure Tenant, subscription, and client IDs<br>
   The IDs are for the Azure subscription on which you created resources using the ARM template.
 - Docker